chestnut-codes/odin-recipes/README.md

 # odin-recipes
-In this project, I am putting the HTML knowledge I've gained into practice by building a basic recipe website.
+In this project, I am putting the HTML and CSS knowledge I've gained into practice by building a basic recipe website.
 My goal is to add three recipes